ardilamorin/ardilamorin.github.io/_posts/2021-12-01-what-makes-senior-ux-designer.md

 ---
 ![Senior UX Designer Traits]({{site.baseurl}}/images//what-makes-a-senior-ux-designer.jpg)*Senior UX Designer Traits*

-One question I get asked, either from people in my team or during interview processes, is what makes a UX designer a Senior UX Designer?.
+One question I get asked, either from people in my team or during interview processes, is what makes a UX designer a Senior UX Designer?
 Here is my answer.

 First of all, I don’t like the labels “junior” or “mid”.
 Everyone has different levels of expertise on different things, and we can learn a lot from any level designer.
 Experience is not directly tied to years of practice and the role and responsibilities may be different on each company.